edubu2/metis-project4/README.md

 # Metis Data Science Bootcamp | Project 4

-## Analyzing the Impact of Bots on Political Discourse on Twitter
+## Analyzing the Impact of Bots on USA's Predidential Election Discourse on Twitter